All Products

 Document Center

-Simple Log Service:Collect host text logs in a single operation
+Simple Log Service:Batch-collect server text logs

-Last Updated:Mar 25, 2026
+Last Updated:Jun 21, 2026

 • LoongCollector version 3.3 or later.

-Collection configuration workflow
+Collection configuration

-2. Configure a machine group (install LoongCollector): Install LoongCollector based on your server type and add it to a machine group.
+2. Configure a machine group (Install LoongCollector): Install LoongCollector based on your server type and add it to a machine group.
 Use the machine group to manage collection nodes, distribute configurations, and monitor server health.

 3. Create and configure a one-time file collection rule: